By Simon Gould

 There are many calorie burn calculators where you enter your weight and the time spent running and at what speed.
 You’re told how many calories you’ve burned.
 But is this the full story.
 You definitely burn the calories while running, we can all feel that.
 But does it stop there?

-How many calories you burn while walking or running
+How many calories you burn on a treadmill

 So this is the “burning” question since that is the way to lose weight.
 The calculators on the internet are very helpful.
 We recommend only the ones that use your weight as well as this is what dictates how much weight you’ll lose.
 You can run so far and at a certain speed but your weight can make a big difference to how many calories you’ve burned.